Carlos Chávez – Xochipilli, An Imagined Aztec Music (1940)

 Presented in partnership with the Consulate of Mexico in Philadelphia and the Mexican Cultural Center as part of the city's annual Mexican Week.

 Serving as Assistant Conductor for Orchestra 2001, Mark Loria has conducted the ensemble in local concert series and at large festivals and venues on concert tours to China, Hong Kong, Qatar, and the United Arab Emirates.

 A conductor, pianist, and organist, he received his undergraduate degree in both music and pre-med from Swarthmore College where his piano teacher was Marcantonio Barone.

-Mr. Loria did graduate studies at Westminster Choir College as a sacred music major was recently appointed as the new organist for the Cathedral Basilica of Saints Peter and Paul in Philadelphia.
+Mr. Loria did graduate studies at Westminster Choir College as a sacred music major and was recently appointed as the new organist for the Cathedral Basilica of Saints Peter and Paul in Philadelphia.

 Carlos Chávez (1899-1978) was a renowned Mexican composer, conductor, and educator whose distinctive, often highly percussive music synthesized elements of Mexican, Indian, and Spanish-Mexican influence.
 He wrote ballets, symphonies, concertos, a cantata, opera, and pieces for voice, piano, and chamber ensemble.